-H. Notice of Director Nominations.
+G. Notice of Director Nominations.

-At least thirty (30) days before a meeting at which members are scheduled to elect directors, the cooperative shall notify members of the:
+At least thirty (30) days before an election at which members are scheduled to elect directors, the cooperative shall notify members of the:

-- 1. director positions scheduled for election by members, - 2. names and corresponding director positions of all candidates seeking a position on the Cooperative Board of Directors and, - 3. along with a proper listing of candidates seeking election to the Board of Directors that lists the incumbent director at the top of the ballot with "incumbent" listed beside their name and, - 4. along with a proper listing of petitioning candidates seeking election to the Board of Directors that lists the petitioning candidate on the ballot with "petitioning candidate" listed beside their name and, - 5. nominations committee candidates listed alphabetically below the incumbent's name on the ballot.
+- 1. director positions scheduled for election by members, - 2. names and corresponding director positions of all candidates seeking a position on the Cooperative Board of Directors and, - 3. along with a proper listing of candidates seeking election to the Board of Directors that lists the incumbent director at the top of the ballot with "incumbent" listed beside their name and, - 4. along with a proper listing of petitioning candidates seeking election to the Board of Directors that lists the petitioning candidate on the ballot with "petitioning candidate" listed beside their name and, - 5. along with candidates nominated by the committee will be listed alphabetically below the incumbent's name on the ballot.